Rethinking Bednets

 • When unpacking, even trained users can't recognize the final shape

-• Users hammer nails into walls or ceiling, tie strings to the mesh fabric, attach them and adjust tension
+• Complex assembly: users hammer nails into walls or ceiling, tie strings to the mesh fabric, attach them and adjust tension

-• Repositioning is difficult because of the nails and strings
+• Repositioning is difficult because of the installed nails and strings

 • Protected: stand-alone frame keeps mesh fabric tight and away from skin